Vegan Puff Pastry

 2. Wrap the dough in plastic wrap and rest it in the refrigerator for at least 1 hour.

-At this point, the dough is ready for use, but it is possible to create more flaky layers by repeating the rolling and wallet fold step two more times.
+At this point, the dough is ready for use, but it is possible to create more flaky layers by repeating the rolling and wallet fold steps two more times.

-Refrigerate and rest the dough for at least 1 hour after rolling and folding to relax the gluten, or the puff pastry will be tough when baked.
+Refrigerate and rest the dough for at least 1 hour after rolling and folding to relax the gluten, or the vegan puff pastry will be tough when baked.Ā

 Tips for Success